DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 ![ways-gather-metrics](ways-gather-metrics.png)
 ![sample-data-ingestion](sample-data-ingestion.png)

-### Time Series
+#### Time Series

 Each time series is comprised of `metric` and `label`.
-Unique combination identifies an unique time series.
+Unique combination identifies an unique time series (a.k.a cardinality).
 Think of time series as a bucket where it stores sample data that has the same `metric/label` combination.
 Sample including value and associated timestamp.
 Sample data is stored by time series.

 ```
 # each sample data aka data point represented as t0, v0